First Passage Moments of Finite-State Semi-Markov Processes: Introduction

 The remainder of the paper will proceed as follows.
 In Section 2, we define notation, terminology, and assumptions that guide the remainder of the discourse.
-In section 3, we introduce the notion of universal accessibility, as well as a result that explains its relationship to irreducibility.
+In section 3, we discuss known results for irreducible processes, and hence essential classes in a general SMP.
 We then present the main result in Section 4, which is the derivation of the formula for the first passage moments under the condition of universal accessibility.
 Finally, in Section 5, we present a method for estimating the first passage moments of SMPs and a brief example.